wunused/site/content/posts/_joern-developer-notes.md

 analysis tool.
 I use it as a foundation for multiple projects, and I enjoy hacking on it when I need to enhance its existing features.

-This post contains my reference notes from hacking on Joern (disclaimer: I am not a Joern maintainer).
-The post is written for my future self and collaborators to reference as we work.
-If anyone else finds this helpful, great!
+This post is a collection of notes from working on Joern (DISCLAIMER: I am not a Joern maintainer).
+It is written primarily for my collaborators and me to reference.

 Official Joern resources are the authoritative sources of information.
 The Joern team maintains [official documentation](https://docs.joern.io/), a